presenta-software/doc-presenta-lib/docs/reference/README.md

 ### Video

-The `video` block allows to include a video file (encoded in a browser compatible format).
+The `video` block allows to include a video file (encoded in a [browser compatible](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs) format).

-By default the video won't start automatically.
-To control the playback (play/pause) you can use the **SPACEBAR** keyboard key.
+By default, the video won't start automatically.
+To control the playback (play/pause) you can use the `SPACEBAR` keyboard key.
+To rewind the video, use the `r` key.

+To change the audio volume, use <kbd>m</kbd> to toggle the mute.
+Use <kbd>+</kbd> and <kbd>-</kbd> to increase/descrease the volume by 10% factor.

 By default the video will `cover` the available block area.